Setting up a tent can be difficult, especially if you’re not used to it. But with the right tools and a little know-how, anyone can do it.

 Attach the Rainfly

 Once the tent is securely in place, you can drape the rainfly over it and attach it to the clips or hooks at each corner.
 The rain fly is designed to fit your tent a specific way, so make sure it’s aligned with the door and windows, etc.

 The rain fly is designed to keep you dry, so you want this part securely attached.

 Once all four corners are clipped down, you can walk around the perimeter of your tent and double-check that everything is secure.

 The rainfly may also come with guylines to keep it tight and away from the tent.
 This helps to keep moisture outside your tent.

-Speaking of guylines, if you’re expecting windy conditions, it’s a good idea to attach the guylines.
+Speaking of guylines, if you’re expecting windy conditions, attaching the guylines’s a good idea.
 Guylines can help stabilize your tent in bad weather conditions.